VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 Bus queues differ from topics in that they are designed to deliver messages to a single recipient instead of to multiple recipients through multiple subscriptions.
-The developers plan to evaluate this option in more detail with a view to implementing this approach later in the project.
+The developers plan to evaluate this option in more detail with the intention of implementing this approach later in the project.

 The following code sample from the **SubscriptionReceiver** class shows